Exclusive: China warns India of 'reverse sanctions' if Huawei is blocked - sources

 The government should get wireless carriers who will be rolling out 5G services to use Indian-made software to drive equipment supplied by gearmakers such as Huawei, NSAB expert V.Kamakoti said in a recent internal presentation reviewed by Reuters.

-Reporting by Sanjeev Miglani; Additional reporting by Sankalp Phartiyal in NEW DELHI and Michael Martina in BEIJING; Editing by Alex Richardson
+Reporting by Sanjeev Miglani and Neha Dasgupta; Additional reporting by Sankalp Phartiyal in NEW DELHI and Michael Martina in BEIJING; Editing by Alex Richardson